Conversion of the Jews (future event): In church history

-Other Protestant Reformers accepted the idea of a conversion of the Jews, including Martin Bucer, Peter Martyr and Theodore Beza.
+Other Protestant Reformers accepted the idea of a mass conversion of the Jews, including Martin Bucer, Peter Martyr Vermigli, and Theodore Beza.
 It was a popular idea among the Puritans.
-Puritan works on the subject included The Calling of the Jews (William Gouge, 1621), Some Discourses upon the Point of the Conversion of the Jews (Moses Wall, 1650) and The Mystery of Israel's Salvation Explained and Applied (Increase Mather, 1669).
-There was disagreement over when this conversion would take place – a significant minority, beginning with Thomas Brightman (1607) and Elnathan Parr (1620) predicted a Jewish conversion before the end of time, one that would inaugurate an era of worldwide blessing.
-The view of an era of blessing preceding the return of Christ became known as postmillennialism.
+Puritan works on the subject included The Calling of the Jews (William Gouge, 1621), Some Discourses upon the Point of the Conversion of the Jews (Moses Wall, 1650), and The Mystery of Israel's Salvation Explained and Applied (Increase Mather, 1669).
+There was disagreement over when this prophesied conversion would take place: a significant minority, beginning with Thomas Brightman (1607) and Elnathan Parr (1620), predicted a Jewish conversion before the end of time, one that would inaugurate an era of worldwide blessing.
+The view of an era of blessing preceding the return of Jesus became known as postmillennialism.

-Donald M. Lewis in his "The Origins of Christian Zionism" (CUP, 2009) has argued that it was the German Pietist leader, Phillip Jacob Spener, who understood the conversion of the Jews to be a central task given to the church in his seminal publication, "Pia Desiderata" in 1675, and that Spener tied this into his own apocalyptic speculations.
-Christ would not return until the Church had obeyed the command to preach the Christian gospel "to the Jew first" (echoing the words of St. Paul).
-Under Spener's successor, August Hermann Francke, the German Pietists from their base at the University of Halle developed sophisticated approaches to Jewish evangelism.
-Lewis further argues that it was this Pietist influence that impacted British evangelicals in the early 19th century and was clearly behind the establishment of the London Society for Promoting Christianity Amongst the Jews in 1809 (now the Church Mission to the Jewish People).
-In his more recent book, "A Short History of Christian Zionism from the Reformation to the Twenty-First Century," (IVPress, 2021), Lewis has further developed his argument about the pivotal role of the Pietists in influencing evangelicalism in the English-speaking world.
-See: Donald M. Lewis.
-"The Origins of Christian Zionism: Lord Shaftesbury and Evangelical Support for a Jewish Homeland" Cambridge University Press.
-2009. and Donald M. Lewis "A Short History of Christian Zionism: From the Reformation to the Twenty-First Century" InterVarsity Press.
-2021.